 Accepting an offer that fulfils our idea of what’s fair will keep you on the safe side.
 You may still not want to claim the full bonus amount, but at least you have a realistic chance of completing the wagering.
 In most other instances you don’t.

-Do make sure to read the full bonus terms in any case.
+In any event, make sure to read the full bonus terms.
 Sometimes you may get wagering requirements of 45x with 90 days to complete them and not just slots contributing.
 That’s probably an offer you can take.
 Whereas it might be difficult to complete 20x wagering in only 3 days when only slots contribute.
 The possible combinations of what you might encounter are virtually endless.
 Above is only a rough idea of what to look out for.

 Wagering free spins